 - Request domain information from key site contacts.
 Many organizations have multiple domains, even if some are parked domains or forwarders.

-- Click +New button in the top right corner.
+- Click +New in the top-right corner.

 - Click Save.

 - Wait a few moments and then refresh the screen.
 WHOIS and DNS information will automatically populate.

-- If problems are encountered with an update, the system makes five attempts, and then waits a week before trying again.
+If an update fails, the system makes five attempts, and then waits a week before trying again.